Asian shares rise after 'relief rally' on Wall Street

 Stocks took their cue from the bond market, where yields fell to ease some of the pressure that’s been battering markets this year.
 The yield on the 10-year Treasury, which helps set rates for mortgages and many other kinds of loans, fell to 3.62% from 3.83% late Friday.
 It got as high as 4% last week after starting the year at just 1.51%.

 A report on U.S. manufacturing came in weaker than expected, along with data showing a drop off in construction spending from July to August.
-That may seem discouraging for the economy, but could mean the Federal Reserve won’t have to be so aggressive about raising interest rates in order to beat down the high inflation damaging households’ finances.
+That may seem discouraging, but could mean the Federal Reserve can ease off on raising interest rates to beat down the high inflation damaging households’ finances.

 The Fed has already pulled its key overnight interest rate to a range of 3% to 3.25%, up from virtually zero as recently as March.
 Most traders expect it to be more than a full percentage point higher by early next year.